Here's all the important stuff Google announced at I/O 2019

 This year's I/O wasn't strictly about software; Google also unveiled its newest smartphones and smart home gadgets.
 As expected, the new Pixel 3a and 3a XL debuted at I/O. We also learned more about the Nest Hub Max, Google's latest smart home display.
 Google also revealed several breakthroughs in AI, AR and speech recognition technology that are coming to its products.

 The company is giving consumers more control over their privacy with new security features.
-Accessibility was also a key theme, with features that include live captioning for the deaf or hard of hearing.
+Accessibility was also a key theme, tools that include live captioning for the deaf or hard of hearing.
 Here's what you might've missed from the opening day of Google I/O 2019:

 Search